matplotlib/matplotlib/doc/devel/contribute.rst

 Community
 ---------

-It also helps us if you spread the word: reference the project from your blog and articles or link to it from your website!

 Matplotlib's community is built by its members, if you would like to help out see our :ref:`communications-guidelines`.

+It helps us if you spread the word: reference the project from your blog and articles or link to it from your website!

-If Matplotlib contributes to a project that leads to a scientific publication, please follow the :doc:`/project/citing` guidelines.
+If Matplotlib contributes to a project that leads to a scientific publication, please cite us following the :doc:`/project/citing` guidelines.

 If you have developed an extension to Matplotlib, please consider adding it to our `third party package <https://github.com/matplotlib/mpl-third-party>`_  list.